r-Techsupport/rTS_Wiki/docs/disks/encryption/luks.md

 #### Advantages

-- LUKS is broadly availible accros Linux Distributions
+- LUKS is broadly available across Linux Distributions

 #### Disadvantages

 - No GUI (Graphical User Interface)
 - Requires a certain degree of knowledge of the Linux Terminal
-- No way of accessing Drives on Other Operating systems wihtout usage of 3rd Party Software
+- No way of accessing Drives on Other Operating systems without usage of 3rd Party Software